-If it is and you’re ready to make the leap to a new opportunity, let us know.
-As one of the leading employment agencies in Central Virginia, Adams & Garth will work to get to know you, your background, skills and personality – all so we can match you with job opportunities that are a terrific fit.
+If you do, let Adams & Garth know.
+As one of the leading employment agencies in Central Virginia, we will work to get to know you, your background, skills and personality – all so we can match you with job opportunities that are a terrific fit.
 Search our Central Virginia jobs now or contact us today.